 - Providers whose credentials have lapsed may re-apply for reinstatement by completing the Reinstatement Application and other requirements.

 - The Early Intervention Training Program provides a list of required training for new providers.

 - EITP provides training opportunities for early intervention professionals in Illinois.
 This calendar includes Non-EITP events that have been approved for EI credit.

 - Providers can also view videos that have been approved for EI credit.
 A list of the videos that are available to check out from the Illinois Early Intervention Clearinghouse can be found on the Credentialing Credit Videos page.
 Once you have viewed the video, visit the EITP Video Credit Request Form.

 - A new to EI Forum is held regularly.
 Find more information, including the zoom link and a pre-forum survey, on EITP’s New to EI Forum page.

 Billing, Documentation, and Forms

 - The Early Intervention Central Billing Office (EI-CBO) processes the state’s payment of claims to EI providers.

-- All providers must enroll in IMPACT, as described in this Provider Connections presentation.
+- Most specialist providers must enroll in IMPACT, as described in this Provider Connections presentation.